zachgoldstein/typeformhackathon2015/presentation.md

 ---

-## Somebody posts a message telling typebot to do something
+## Somebody posts a message telling typebot to create a form

 ---

-## Typebot creates tagged forms for everybody and DM's them a link
+## Typebot creates forms with custom webhooks for everybody and DMs them a link

 ---